actions-marketplace-validations/bytrangle_most-reacted-comments/README.md

           # optional
           # default is 5
 ```

+## Why use this workflow?
+Issues with more than 20 comments are tricky.
+They are hard to keep up with for maintainers and long-time participants.
+They are also a nightmare to read for newcomers.

+Yet it is not so easy as closing the issue, because highly-commented ones tend impact a lot of users.

+This workflow will get the most reacted comments in an issue and add it to the issue's original body so that anyone can get a glimpse of the issue in the least time possible.

+## Caveats
+Ideally, this workflow should be run on comment reaction.
+However, at the moment, there is no such event hook in Github Action.

+We can make do by getting the action to run on comment creation or deletion until Github actually implements the comment reaction hook.

 ## Acknowledgement
 Many thanks to [python container action](https://github.com/jacobtomlinson/python-container-action) for sharing how to write a Docker file run Python.